 Liberty provides social service office hours six days per week at the New Haven Free Public Library.
 Liberty staff meet with seeking information on housing, re-entry services, employment, benefits, accessing medical or mental health care or any other issue the patron may have.
 Liberty staff have posted hours and the service is free.

-Liberty provides Grants for back rent to prevent Eviction and Security Deposit for people who are homeless and need to move.
+Liberty provides grants for rental arrearage to prevent eviction and security deposits for people who are homeless or at risk of homelessness.

 Who We Are